Arizona Student Discipline Attorney | Defense Lawyers

 It’s important to note that teachers in Arizona have a great deal of authority regarding punishment and suspensions.
 They can suspend a student for up to 10 days without getting approval from the school administration.

 However, if the suspension is for more than ten days, they must get approval from the school principal.
 The principal can also reverse the decision if they feel it’s not in the student’s best interest.

 Usually, teachers, including the principal, must follow the due process outlined in state law.
 It means they must give the student a chance to explain their side of the story.

 Chelle Law Attorneys Can Help

 You should contact an attorney if your child’s rights have been violated.
 They can help you understand the law and protect your child’s rights.
-You must ensure that every step in the process is followed correctly so your child has the best chance of success.
+You must ensure that you correctly follow every step in the process so your child can succeed.